Macroscopic descriptions of follower-leader systems: Discussion of macroscopic equations

-\subsection{Discussion of macroscopic equations}
+\section{Discussion of macroscopic equations}

-The macroscopic equations obtained above capture behaviours depicted in Figures \ref{fig: swarm1} and \ref{fig: swarm23} according to their respective scales.
-From Equation \eqref{parstreakers}, we observe that the distribution of streakers on long (parabolic) time scales is constant along the vector field $\mathbf{b}$ whenever $R^{0}_{sp}$ and $R^{0}_{ps}$ vanish, i.e.~within the interior of the swarm.
-At the front of the swarm, the lower bound $R^{0}_{sp}\geq r_0$ forces $\rho_s$ to decay exponentially fast to zero over a characteristic length scale $\frac{c_s}{r_0}$, as streakers convert to passive leaders.
-Equation \eqref{parpassive} reflects an undirected diffusion of the passive leaders through the swarm, with a transport term $\nabla\cdot(\mathcal{B}^0_\theta\rho_p)$ corresponding to the velocity opposite those of the streakers.
-As passive leaders reach areas of large $R^{0}_{ps}$, corresponding to the rear boundary of the swarm, they convert to streakers and head again to the swarm front.
-The characteristic length scale is $\frac{c_p}{r_0}$.
-Note that the movement of streakers and passive leaders only depends on the followers through the transition rates $R_{sp}^0$ and $R_{ps}^0$: this is logical enough, given that leaders have knowledge of the nest site and should not be swayed by the uninformed.
+The macroscopic equations in the hyperbolic limit, \eqref{eq: hyperbolic streakers} to \eqref{eq: hyperbolic followers 2}, capture the behaviours depicted in Figures \ref{fig: swarm1} and \ref{fig: swarm23} on hyperbolic time scales.
+Active leaders follow a transport equation \eqref{eq: hyperbolic streakers}, while passive leaders are transported in the opposite direction to that of the active leaders with its respective velocity.
+At the front of the swarm, the lower bound $R^{0}_{ap}\geq r_0$ forces $\rho_a$ to decay exponentially fast to zero over a characteristic length scale $\frac{c_a}{r_0}$, as active leaders convert into passive leaders.
+As passive leaders reach areas of large $R^{0}_{pa}$, corresponding to the rear of the swarm, they convert into active and head once again to the swarm front.
+Here the characteristic length scale is $\frac{c_p}{r_0}$.
+Note that the movement of active and passive leaders depends on followers only through the transition rates $R_{ap}^0$ and $R_{pa}^0$: this is logical enough, given that leaders have knowledge of the target site and should not be swayed by the uninformed.
 A more detailed model may also incorporate some influence of the followers on the leader direction (e.g. due to avoiding collisions), however we have neglected that here for simplicity.